 Since market entry barriers are relatively few, new Initial coin offerings (ICOs) are just around the corner.
 The widespread competition is likely to lower the price of bitcoin, which is good news to buyers.
 However, the high visibility of bitcoin gives it an edge over the rest of the cryptocurrencies.

 Changing trends come with emerging possibilities.
 Therefore, it becomes hard to know how the bitcoin price will fare in the future.
 In fact, it is impossible to forecast the future price of an asset with utmost certainty.
 However, investors rely on prediction to get a clear picture of the price direction.
 With the increasing popularity of bitcoin use among investors, companies, and individuals, predictions are becoming more important.

 Expert analysis will also significantly affect the price of bitcoin.
-For instance, JPMorgan chase bank leaked report predicted that bitcoin could reach $318 000 by the end of 2021.
+For instance, last year JPMorgan chase bank leaked a report predicting that bitcoin could reach $318 000 by the end of 2021.
 Morgan Stanley, a popular investment bank, recommends bitcoin to high net worth investors who plan to diversify their portfolio risk.
 And lastly, CryptoPredictions forecasts for Bitcoin to most likely surpass the 100 000 USD mark by the end of this year.
 These predictions boost investor confidence and, in turn boosting its popularity.
 The increased demand, pushing the price of the virtual currency higher.